Skip Beat! (Taiwanese TV series): Music

 Super Junior-M performed the opening theme "S.O.L.O."
 (Chinese title: 華麗的獨秀; lit.
 "Glamorous Solo Show") written by Tim McEwan, Lars Halvor Jensen, and Reed Vertelney, with lyrics penned by Zhou Weijie, who also helped write in Super Junior-M's EP Perfection.
 Donghae and Chance wrote the ending theme "That's Love" (Chinese title: 這是愛; lit.
 "This is Love"), with lyrics penned by Huang Tsu-yin.
 Donghae and Super Junior-M member Henry performed the ending.
 It is also reported that A-Lin and Super Junior-M member Zhou Mi also recorded solo songs in the drama's official soundtrack, which will be distributed by Avex Taiwan.
 The soundtrack debuted in 1st place on Taiwan's 5 Music's Chinese charts and in 5th place on Taiwan's G-Music Chinese charts.

 Broadcast

 Formosa Television bought the rights to premiere the drama on its television channel on 18 December 2011.
 The cable GTV network aired the first episode on 24 December 2011.
-Singapore's cable operator StarHub TV bought the rights to premiere the drama on E City simulcast with Formosa Television.
-In Hong Kong, TVB bought the rights to premiere the Cantonese dubbed occasional predominant dual audio version on 25 December 2011.
-Skip Beat! is the first Taiwanese drama to have simultaneous television broadcasts in Hong Kong, Republic of China and Singapore.
-TVB-82 channel previously aired the Cantonese dubbed occasional predominant dual audio anime version of Skip Beat! from 1 February to 31 August 2010 and rebroadcast the anime again on 2011 it was officially launched as "starting transmission" on 25 April 2012 and ceased transmission as "no transmission" on 16 May 2012 Skip Beat it was aired on Indosiar.
-And in 2014, Skip Beat was aired in the Philippines under ABS-CBN Network.
+Singapore's cable operator StarHub TV bought the rights to premiere the drama on E City.
+In Hong Kong, TVB premiered the Cantonese-dubbed version on 25 December 2011.
+TVB previously aired the anime version of Skip Beat!.